Growing Cello Repertoire

 What We Do

-Cellists for Change is committed to commissioning new pieces that celebrate the voices of living Composers of Color, women, and LGBTQIA+ artists, as well as performing compositions from the rich canon of repertoire written by composers historically excluded in classical music.
+Cellists for Change commissions new pieces that celebrate the voices of living Composers of Color, women, neurodivergent and LGBTQIA+ artists, as well as performing compositions from the rich canon of repertoire written by composers historically excluded in classical music.

-Colorado community youth cellists have had the honor of collaborating with composers Kari Clifton, Lee Knight, Kari Kraakevik, Sergio Marroquín and poets Meca’Ayo and André O. Hoilette to premiere 12 new works since 2020.
+Colorado community youth cellists have had the honor of collaborating with composers Kari Clifton, Lee Knight, Kari Kraakevik, Sergio Marroquín and poets Meca’Ayo and André O. Hoilette to premiere 14 new works (27 unique movements) since 2020.

-Are you a youth cellist in the greater Boulder, Colorado area?
+Are you a cellist age 8-18 in the greater Boulder, Colorado area?
 Do you want to create positive change in the world through music?
-Join Cello Band today!
-Open to youth cellists ages 8 and up.
+Join our Youth Cello Band today!

-For more information and/or to join cello band, please email us at cellistsforchange@gmail.com
+For more information and to join, please email us (with Cello Band as the subject) at info@cellistsforchange.org

 Commissioned Works